-There are untold species of flowering bulbs with different times of the year in which they bloom.
-That means your garden can be a feast for the eyes almost year round.
+There are untold species of flowering bulbs blooming at different times of the year.
+That means your garden can be a feast for the eyes almost year-round.
 Timing is important when planting bulbs in zone 7, as is winter protection.
-Zone 7 is a relatively mild region but temperatures can get to 0 degrees F. (-18 C.) on occasion, a level that may damage some bulbs.
+Zone 7 is a relatively mild region, but temperatures can get to 0 degrees F. (-18 C.) on occasion, a level that may damage some bulbs.
 Some suggestions on the types of flowers suitable as well as tips on caring for zone 7 bulbs can help give you an everlasting garden of color.

 About Zone 7 Flower Bulbs

 Daffodils, tulips, fritillaria, lilies… the list could go on and on.
 Whether you prefer dish-sized dahlia or dainty grape hyacinths, there is a color and shape for every gardener.
 As a zone 7 gardener, you are especially lucky with the wide range of flowers that are hardy in the region.
 Time your bulb-planting activities correctly.
 The best times for planting bulbs in zone 7 are in the fall for spring bloomers and in spring for summer flowering varieties.
 Most reputable nursery centers or online garden sites carry a host of flowering bulbs for zone 7.
 The trick is picking out your favorites with all the cultivars in the market.
 Every species may have dozens of cultivars or more, in scores of tones.
 Outside of variety, choose bulbs that are large, free of blemish, and healthy.
 There are also hardy and tender bulbs.
 Tulips and daffodils belong in the first category while tender bulbs might be agapanthus or amaryllis.
 Pick out both spring and summer-blooming specimens.
 The foliage should be left on bulbs even after bloom so the bulb can store energy for future flowers.
 When spring-blooming greenery is all that remains, the summer flowering species cover up the area with color.